AckerlyXu/heima/articles/cloud-services/cloud-services-update-azure-service.md

-<properties
+---
-pageTitle="How to update a cloud service | Azure" description="Learn how to update cloud services in Azure.
-Learn how an update on a cloud service proceeds to ensure availability." services="cloud-services" documentationCenter="" authors="Thraka" manager="timlt" editor=""/>
+title: How to update a cloud service | Azure
+description: Learn how to update cloud services in Azure.
+Learn how an update on a cloud service proceeds to ensure availability.
-<tags
-ms.service="cloud-services"
-ms.workload="tbd"
-ms.tgt_pltfrm="na"
-ms.devlang="na"
-ms.topic="article"
-ms.date="11/14/2016"
-ms.author="adegeo"
-wacn.date=""/>
+services: cloud-services
+documentationCenter: ''
+authors: Thraka
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.workload: tbd
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 11/14/2016
+ms.author: adegeo
+wacn.date: ''
+---

 # How to update a cloud service